245 Clinton Ave., Brooklyn, NY 11205

 Who can apply?

 We review the applicant's creative portfolio, personal statements, letters of recommendation, résumé and transcripts.
-We are searching for students who take their work seriously, show talent and whom we believe would benefit from graduate level study.
+We are searching for students who take their work seriously, show promise and whom we believe would benefit from graduate-level study.

 Can a writer who is not a U.S. citizen apply?